1. Blog

 • Your energy usage and electricity bill

-• System size and efficiency
+• Solar panel system size and efficiency

 • Solar panel make and model

-• Your location within the U.S.
+• Your location in the United States

 • Eligible tax credits, incentives, and solar rebates